polarispw/polarispw.github.io/content/about/experience.md

     description: |2-
         Responsibilities include:

-        * Pretrained models' deployment on smart phones
+        * Pretrained models' high-performance deployment on smartphones
-        * Improve LLM inference performance
+        * Investigate the landscape of LLM's deployment on smart devices.
+The project has been approved for establishment
-        * Efficient Matmul kernel for self-developed framework
+        * Efficient Matmul kernel for the self-developed framework

   - title: TA of Computer System (22fall)
     company: Dept. of Artificial Intelligence, Northeastern University